-Kids with ADHD don’t have different emotions from most of their peers.
-They feel hurt, anger, sadness, discouragement, laziness and worry just like everyone else does.
+Researchers and professionals who treat kids with ADHD often report that emotions play a big role in the daily difficulties kids face.
+Kids with ADHD don’t have different emotions than other kids.
+They feel hurt, anger, sadness, discouragement, and worry just like everyone else does.

 What Trouble With Emotion Looks Like

-- Be quick to get frustrated by minor annoyances
+Be quick to get frustrated by minor annoyances

-- Worry too much or too long about even small things
+Worry too much or too long about even small things

-- Feel wounded or take offense at even gentle criticism
+Feel wounded or take offense at even gentle criticism

 You hear your 11-year-old screaming at her younger brother.
 She comes running to find you and shouts about what he’s done.
 It turns out he’s made some comment about her hair.
 She wants you to punish him, and she gets mad when you don’t react.
 Then she complains all night long about how unfair that is.

-Here’s another potential scenario:
+Here’s another scenario:

 Your 15-year-old has a ton of homework.
 But he doesn’t sit down to do it.
 Instead, he spends the afternoon texting with friends.
 You’ve already tried using consequences to try to motivate him to do his work.
 He just says it’s boring and acts like he doesn’t care.
 Nothing makes him stop what he’s doing and get moving on the homework.